miyagi-sensei/georgia/class25/README.md

 Alice wants to solve the coin changing problem: what is the minimum number of coins needed to make a change of exactly `m` dollars?
 She proposes the following greedy algorithm: first use as many as possible the most valuable coin, then use as many as possible the second most valuable coin, and so on.

-(a) Complete the following program so that it implements the greedy algorithm described aboev.
+(a) Complete the following program so that it implements the greedy algorithm described above.
 At the end of the program, `b[i]` should equal the number of `c[i]`-dollar coins used.
 The input and output sections of the program are omitted.
 You may assume that `1 ≤ n ≤ 100`.

 ```cpp
 int b[100], c[100];